nkruk/nkruk.github.io/_posts/2024-07-14-how-to-run-a-fully-containerized-and-debuggable-local-development-environment-in-rubymine.markdown

 Notice that I set the PG `ports` to address `5432` to `5433`.
 The reason for this is I normally like to keep the default port (`5432`) to run it locally if necessary (so not remotely through Docker, but actually installed on my machine.)
 It should work the same without specifying that.

+`Dockerfile` only needs a small modification, we need to add a language encoding.
+By default `Linux` will use `ASCII` but more probable than not we will run into some issues while trying to run code with `unicode` chars.
+You can read more about this issue and its solution [`here`][unicode-in-linux].

+{% highlight yaml %}
+# Make sure RUBY_VERSION matches the Ruby version in .ruby-version
+ARG RUBY_VERSION=3.3.4
+FROM ghcr.io/rails/devcontainer/images/ruby:$RUBY_VERSION
+ENV LANG C.UTF-8
+{% endhighlight %}

 The `devcontainer.json` will end up something like:

 {% highlight json %}